AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/components-in-experience-builder.md

 ---
 title: Core Components of Experience Builder in Adobe Learning Manager
-description: Learn more about the three core components of Experience Builder: Menus, Pages, and Widgets.
+description: Learn more about the three core components of Experience Builder including Menus, Pages, and Widgets.
 jcr-language: en-us
 ---